 Based on our years of experience, the best season to visit Nepal is in Autumn(October and November); the second-best season to visit Nepal is in Spring(from February to April); the ordinary season is in winter(from December to January) and Summer(May); the worst season is the monsoon season(from June to September).

 Climate in Nepal

 The climate of Nepal can be simply divided into the monsoon season and the dry season.
 The monsoon season is from June to September.
 Heavy rainfall will cause a lot of inconvenience for your traveling.
 The rest of the time can be called the dry season, which is good to visit Nepal.
 In addition, the climate of Nepal can be divided into three regions.
 The northern alpine region has a cold climate; the central valley region has a temperate climate; and the southern plain region has a subtropical climate, which is hot throughout the year, with a maximum temperature of more than 40 degrees Celsius.
-Therefore, before going to Nepal, great preparations should be based on the specific areas of visits.
+Therefore, before going to Nepal, great preparations should be based on the specific areas of visit.
 Below we have listed the average monthly temperature of the four most popular tourist destinations of Nepal - Kathmandu, Chitwan National Park, Namche Bazaar, and Pokhara.

 Seasons in Nepal